htsmto/OmicsBridge/README.md

 ```

 > Note: You may be prompted to install `git-lfs` when cloning the repository.
 For installation instructions, please refer to [the official Git LFS website](https://git-lfs.com/).
+> If you are using Mac, please run `brew install git-lfs` and then `git lfs install`.

 Next, download the necessary data (`00_Clinical_dataset.tar.gz` and `00_Expression_data_all.tar.gz`) from [Zendo](https://doi.org/10.5281/zenodo.16410489), uncompress and place the folders in the `OmicsBridge` directory: